Difference Between Theft, Robbery and Burglary

 The fact that there is a threat of violence after property has been taken does not establish the robbery.
 Alternatively, the stealing happens after a violent act as a distinct incident.

 The penalties for robbery offences are very severe under the law.
-To get off the charge or receive a lighter sentence, you need an experienced criminal defence attorney.
-It can be the difference between freedom and a prison sentence.
+To get off the charge or receive a lighter sentence, you need an experienced criminal defence solicitor.
+See our pages on criminal defence, what happens in criminal matters, and theft and robbery law.
+To speak with an experienced criminal lawyer, contact Jameson Law or call (02) 8806 0866.